DarkDBx/DiabloIV.Helper/README.md

 - Recomended usage is the assistant in combination with the toolbox to build a custom skill rotation, just use folder names, in assets\skills\ like: barb, necro, sorc and assign the proper skill image to the correct number: 01-04 from left to right and 05 for your right mouse button.
+    Take a look at src\engine\combat.py and expand the function to your needs.
 - Start the helltide-bot somewhere in the openworld, optimal in onyx watchtower or rakhat keep.
 - Use the macro recorder atm for testing purpose.
 - With toolbox open: 'home' hotkey get coordinates and rgb colors at mouse cursor.